CharleneMcKeown/DevOps-and-Containers/README.md

 <img src="screenshots/VSTS_dacpac.PNG" alt="Edit SQL deployment" width="400px"/>

  Under the AKS Deployment phase, click the first task.
-Scroll down to 'ConfigSecrets':
+Scroll down to 'Secrets':

  Again, choose your Azure subscription from the drop down box.
 Next, choose your Container Registry from the drop down box.
 You now need to grab the appID from your Service Principal that you created earlier.
 Paste that into the 'Secret Name' text box.